Jeremias215/Jeremias215/README.md

 > This project demonstrates how security policies and controls can be mapped to SOC 2 trust service criteria.

-Includes

-SOC 2 control mapping
-Evidence documentation examples
-Security control descriptions
-Compliance gap analysis
+Includes: SOC 2 control mapping, Evidence documentation examples, Security control descriptions, Compliance gap analysis

 Outcome